-The Piasa Bird (pronounced pie-uh-saw), is a local legend in the Alton, Illinois area.
-The name ‘Piasa’ comes from the Illini Native Americans and means ‘a bird that devours men’.
+The Piasa Bird (pronounced pie-uh-saw), is a local legend with its roots in Alton.
+The name ‘Piasa’ was derived from the Algonquian Illinowek language and means ‘a bird that devours men’.
 A myth passed on for generations, the Piasa is described similarly to a dragon or chimera with wings, mismatched features, and incredible strength.

-One of these early explorers, Father Jacques Marquette, in recording his famous 1673 journey down the Mississippi River with Louis Jolliet, described the ‘Piasa’ as a bird-like monster painted high on the bluffs along the Mississippi near what is now the City of Alton.
-According to Marquette’s diary, the Piasa was “As large as a calf with antlers like a deer, red eyes, a beard like a tiger’s, with the face of a man- its body covered with green, red, and black scales, and a tail so long it passed around the body, over the head, and between the legs.”
+One of these early explorers, Father Jacques Marquette, in recording his 1673 journey down the Mississippi River with Louis Jolliet, described the ‘Piasa’ as a bird-like monster painted high on the bluffs along the Mississippi near what is now the City of Alton.
+According to Marquette, the Piasa was “As large as a calf with antlers like a deer, red eyes, a beard like a tiger’s, with the face of a man- its body covered with green, red, and black scales, and a tail so long it passed around the body, over the head, and between the legs.”

-The Illini Native Americans had been plagued by the beast for many years and said it was powerful enough to carry off a full-grown deer.
-Legend has it that hundreds of warriors had tried killing the beast, but had failed.
+The story goes that the Illini Native Americans had been plagued by a beast for many years that was powerful enough to carry off a full-grown deer.
+Legend has it that hundreds of warriors had tried killing the beast but had failed.
 It continued to destroy whole villages until Chief Ouatoga, a chief renowned even amongst neighboring tribes, separated from his tribe and fasted for a whole moon cycle.
 On the last night of his fast, Ouatoga was visited by The Great Spirit who directed him to gather 20 warriors, give them a bow and poisoned arrows, and wait in a designated spot upon the bluffs to ambush the creature.

 Chief Ouatoga stood on the open bluff as bait and when the creature noticed him it swooped down to carry him away, but the warriors, hidden in the bushes, released a barrage of poisoned arrows.
 The creature shrieked and flew over the Mississippi river, crashing dead into the water.